engapa/kafka-k8s-openshift/openshift/README.md

 Kafka cluster deployment.

-The resources found here are templates for Openshift catalog.
+The resources here are templates for Openshift catalog.

-It isn't necessary to clone this repo, you can use the resources with the prefix "https://raw.githubusercontent.com/engapa/kafka-k8s-openshift/master/openshift/" in order to get remote sources directly.
+It isn't necessary to clone this repo, you can use the resources directly trough the URLs ("https://raw.githubusercontent.com/engapa/kafka-k8s-openshift/master/openshift/\<resource\>".

 ## Building the image